Jazz in Singapore

 & Here We Are.

 WLJ SG was founded on the belief that as members of the jazz community, we have the potential to be the go-to organization when it comes to creating the ideal environment.
+We know what is missing, and we know what we want!

-We can change the future of jazz community.
+WE community members can change the future of jazz community.